-To transform the linear bilevel problem into a non-linear mixed-integer program, we assume the partial cooperation assumption and the follower problem can be replaced by the Karush-Kuhn-Tucker conditions

-(Bard, 1998).
-The assumption of an optimistic bilevel problem can lead unstable solutions.
+To transform the linear bilevel problem into a non-linear mixed-integer program, we assume the partial cooperation assumption and the follower problem can be replaced by the Karush-Kuhn-Tucker conditions (Bard, 1998).
+The assumption of an optimistic bilevel problem can lead to unstable solutions.
 As introduced by Amaldi et al. (2011), an additional term can be added to the follower objective function to assume the pessimistic case.
-However, we used the optimistic case, since we believe also carriers are not interested in choosing a high risk path and by cost data perturbation also unique follower solutions are possible.
+However, we used the optimistic case, since we also believe that carriers are not interested in choosing a high risk path and unique follower solutions are also possible by cost data perturbation.